 Mini Donut 5K

 The start line is right outside of the Historic Trempealeau Hotel: 150 Main Street, Trempealeau, WI 54661.
-We have an aid station halfway through the route of the 5K, (at the turn-around point).
-The aid station is being sponsored by the Ryan Goede family and will provide water to all participants.
-To see a map of the 5K route, and for much more information, check out the race details page by
+There will be an aid station at the turn-around point of the 5K route.
+This aid station is sponsored by the Ryan Goede family and will have water only.
+To see a map of the 5K route, and for additional information, please check out the race details page by

-in honor of: Cody Wozney.
+in honor of: Sydney Becker

-In Memory of Cody Bernard Wozney
+In Memory of Sydney Becker

 If you or anyone you know is struggling with thoughts of suicide, please contact the National Suicide Prevention Lifeline, 24 hours a day, 7 days a week at: 1.800.273.8255